March 2-12, 2022

 Enjoy and “off the beaten path” tour of the Arab-Israeli city of Nazareth and the Basilica of the Annunciation, commemorating the angel Gabriel’s visit to Mary.
 Visit the historic Synagogue Church and the White Mosque.
 In the afternoon, visit the Mar Elias Educational Institute in Ibillin, dedicated to educating Jewish, Christian, Muslim, and Druze youth in the ways of peace.
 Meet with students who are eager to practice their English language skills.
 Return to Nazareth for dinner and overnight accommodations.

-On March 12, when the main group departs for the airport, you will travel from from Nazareth to Jordan.
+When the main group departs for the airport, you will travel from from Nazareth to Jordan.
 Your English speaking guide will meet you at the border and accompany you for the duration of your time in Jordan.
 En route to Petra, visit the Roman ruins at Jerash.
 These magnificent ruins are some of the best-preserved outside of Europe.
 You’ll enjoy a guided tour including the stadium, two theaters, a colonnaded plaza, and more.
 End the day just outside the gates of Petra with dinner and overnight accommodations.

-On March 13, you have a full day for exploring Petra with your guide.
+You have a full day for exploring Petra with your guide.
 This UNESCO World Heritage site is often called one of the seven wonders of the ancient world.
 The city was carved into the canyon walls by the Nabateans in the first centuries BC and AD and served as an important desert trading post.
 Today visitors can explore over 2,600 acres of buildings, paths, mountaintops, and caves.
 After a full day in Petra, return to your hotel for dinner and overnight accommodations.

 What’s Included

-Single occupancy is available upon request for a surcharge.
+Single occupancy is available for $650.

 Terms and Conditions